wdbo/webdocbook/docs/Installation/Installation.md

 Requirements
 ------------

-To allow DocBook to work on your web-server, you need the following environment:
+To allow *WebDocBook* to work on your web-server, you need the following environment:

 -   a web-server running a Linux/UNIX operating system,
 -   your requests must be handled by [Apache 2](http://httpd.apache.org/) (or, at least, `.htaccess` files must be activated)
 -   [PHP 5.3.0](http://php.net/) or higher.

-If you had not downloaded an "**out-of-the-box**" version of DocBook, you will need to manually build your installation.
+If you had not downloaded an "**out-of-the-box**" version of *WebDocBook*, you will need to manually build your installation.
 To do so, you need to install [Composer](http://getcomposer.org/) on your system.